de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 ### SERVER

 **Description:** The server version of the XAIPValidator is being used to provide a soap service implementing the verify function of the eCard api.
+This api can be used to send a verifyRequest containing an XAIP which will be validated in the following steps.

 **Usage:** `java -jar xaip-validator-soap.jar [OPTION [ARG]*]*`